Ultimatum of July 23, 1914

 The ultimatum of July 23, 1914, was a diplomatic note delivered by the Austro-Hungarian ambassador in Belgrade to the Serbian Minister of Finance.
 The issuance of the ultimatum is widely seen as an immediate precursor to the outbreak of World War I in August 1914.
 The note was Austria-Hungary's response to the assassination of Archduke Franz Ferdinand by Serbia-aligned perpetrators the previous month, following weeks of deliberation.

 The text was meticulously constructed to be unacceptable to the Serbian government, thereby ensuring its rejection and thus adding to Austria-Hungary's casus belli.
 Serbia's response was dismissed by the Austro-Hungarian government.

-An agreement between Austria-Hungary and its principal ally, the German Empire, had been reached as early as July 7 (see July crisis).
+An agreement between Austria-Hungary and its principal ally, the German Empire, had been reached as early as July 7 (see July Crisis).

 General context

 The Sarajevo assassination

 Illustrated supplement to the Petit Journal of July 12, 1914: the assassination of the Crown Archduke Franz Ferdinand and his wife.

-On June 28, 1914, Archduke Franz Ferdinand, heir to the thrones of Austria and Hungary, was assassinated alongside his wife, Sophie Chotek, while attending Austro-Hungarian army maneuvers in Bosnia-Herzegovina.
-The attack, carried out by Gavrilo Princip, a young Serbian nationalist, occurred during the couple's visit to Sarajevo, the provincial capital of annexed Bosnia and Herzegovina.
+On June 28, 1914, Archduke Franz Ferdinand, heir to the thrones of Austria and Hungary, was assassinated alongside his wife, Sophie Chotek, while attending Austro-Hungarian Army maneuvers in Bosnia-Herzegovina.
+The attack, carried out by Gavrilo Princip, a young Yugoslav nationalist, occurred during the couple's visit to Sarajevo, the provincial capital of annexed Bosnia and Herzegovina.
 Princip's actions were organized by Bosnian Serbs who had been Austro-Hungarian subjects since 1909.
 The murder was the culmination of a decade of attacks on high Austro-Hungarian officials in the southern Slavic territories of the Dual Monarchy.